ibm-cloud-docs/vpc/backup_service_vpc_view_policy.md

 ### Listing all backup policies with Terraform
 {: #backup-view-all-terraform}

 Import the details of a collection of backup policies as a read-only data source.
-You can filter the collection by specifing the name, resource group, or associated tags.
+You can filter the collection by specifying the name, resource group, or associated tags.

 ```terraform
 data "ibm_is_backup_policies" "example" {